Supporting your employees during this period can seem daunting, but what if you changed perspective?

 “Training departments always struggle to get people to consume their programs.
 Not now.” - Josh Bersin.
 The training doesn’t only involve business topics but is extended to literature, yoga, breadmaking, and more.

 Furthermore, employees are sometimes invited to take paid holidays, to help them achieve balance during these times.
-Other than investing in a mental health program, Starbucks offered a “catastrophe pay” to the baristas exposed to the virus, including 14 days of paid leave for those diagnosed with it, exposed to it, or in close contact with someone who had it, extending the eligibility to those at risk, when a doctor’s note was presented.
+Other than investing in a mental health program, Starbucks offered a “catastrophe pay” to the baristas exposed to the virus, including 14 days of paid leave for those diagnosed with it, exposed to it, or in close contact with someone who had the virus, extending the eligibility to those at risk, when a doctor’s note was presented.

 We’ve seen several ways you can use to retain your employees and maintain, if not improve, their well-being during these challenging times, but not all businesses are given that chance.
 As the Corona crisis hits us all financially, some businesses face extreme difficulties.
 It’s in response to these challenges that they show their true colors.